Brooks + Scarpa

-Brooks + Scarpa (originally Pugh + Scarpa) is an American architectural firm, based in Los Angeles, California, and Ft.
+Brooks Scarpa Huber (originally Pugh + Scarpa, then Brooks +Scarpa) is an American architectural firm, based in Los Angeles, California, Miami and Ft.
 Lauderdale, Florida.

-Angela Brooks and Lawrence Scarpa, principals of the firm, are the recipients of the 2022 AIA Gold Medal presented by the American Institute of Architects (AIA); the medal is the institute's highest honor.
+Angela Brooks, Lawrence Scarpa and Jeffrey Huber are principals of the firm.
+Brooks and Scarpa are the recipients of the 2022 AIA Gold Medal presented by the American Institute of Architects (AIA); the medal is the institute's highest honor.

 In 2010, the firm was the recipient of the American Institute of Architects Firm Award.
 The firm was also chosen as the 2014 Smithsonian Cooper-Hewitt National Design Museum Award Winner in Architecture.
+In 2025, Brooks, Scarpa and Huber received the Tau Sigma Delta Gold Medal for the American Institute of Architects and the Association of Collegiate Schools of Architecture, their highest honor.

 Los Angeles–area projects completed by the firm include the Solar Umbrella house in Venice, the Orange Grove lofts in West Hollywood and the Colorado Court Housing project in Santa Monica.

 History

 Pugh + Scarpa was formed in Santa Monica in 1991 by architects Lawrence Scarpa FAIA and Gwynne Pugh AIA.
 In 1999, Scarpa's wife, Angela Brooks FAIA, became the third principal.
 The company grew to include 43 professionals by 2004, with offices in Los Angeles, Ft.
 Lauderdale, Florida and Charlotte, North Carolina.

 In 2010, Pugh left the firm to pursue his own design interests and the name was changed to Brooks + Scarpa to reflect the current leadership under Angela Brooks and Lawrence Scarpa.

 Brooks co-founded and served as President of Livable Places, a nonprofit development company created to stimulate neighborhood revitalization in Los Angeles.

 In 2015, Jeffrey Huber, FAIA joined the firm as principal and Director of Planning, Urban Design and Landscape.
 Huber manages the Ft.
 Lauderdale office.

+In 2025, the firm changed its name to Brooks Scarpa Huber to reflect its current leadership.